 Learning Space: Classroom layout – with tables and chairs.
 Access to projector, computer/laptop and sound necessary.

-Together, using a number of different artefacts, we’ll be exploring 3 different rainforests and a species living in each.
-Your students will learn about how rainforests are really important, the layers of the rainforest and about some of the amazing animals that live there.
-We’ll also discuss how rainforest animals have special adaptations to help them to survive.
-Finally you will learn what we can do to protect this amazing habitat.
+We will examine a range of artefacts from different rainforests and learn about some of the amazing species that depend on this habitat.
+We’ll discuss how rainforest animals have adaptations to help them to survive.
+Finally, your students will learn what we can do to protect this amazing environment.

 Duration: 50 minutes